I am considering a trip to Tokyo Disneyland & Disneysea in 2 weeks (25 May 2011).

 But there is surely a bit of downplaying things by the Japanese government.
 What are they going to say?
 "Oops!
 Lets pack up Tokyo for a bit and move it to Fukuoka?"
 No they are going to make the most of a bad situation and avoid unneeded panic.
 How bad you think it is is up you, review the facts.

-Again, if you are unsure and if the trip is optional why risk it? almost 7 years agoAnswered by Heath via WorldNomads.com
+Again, if you are unsure and if the trip is optional why risk it? over 9 years agoAnswered by Heath via WorldNomads.com

 An update for you all from March 2013